Chilibean331/AgentORE/ORE/osint/README.md

 - **Storage** in a local SQLite database
 - **Search and export** of collected intel to CSV or PDF
 - **Interactive map** generation using Leaflet (via `folium`)
+- **PGP encryption utilities** for securing sensitive notes and files

 ## Usage